The major components of IPM in increasing order of complexity are as under:

 - Optimum use of fertilizer.
 Use of FYM and bio-fertilizers should be encouraged.

-- Proper water management (alternate wetting and drying to avoid water stagnation) as the high moisture in soil for prolonged period is conducive for development of pests especially soil borne diseases.
+- Proper water management as the high moisture in soil for prolonged period is conducive for development of pests especially soil borne diseases.

 - Proper weed management.
 It is well-known fact that most of weeds beside competing with crop for micro nutrients also harbor many pests.